abinit/abinit/doc/tutorial/gwr1.md

 The first dataset produces the density file that is then used to compute the band structure in the second dataset.
-Since all the input files of this tutorial use the same geometry, pseudos and [[ecut]], we declare these variables in an external file that will be included in all the other input files using the syntax:
+Since all the input files of this tutorial use the same crystalline structure, pseudos and [[ecut]], we declare these variables in an external file that will be included in all the other input files using the syntax: